silicon-roundabout-ventures/gridsome-portfolio-site/README.md

-# Silicon Roundabout Ventures new JAMstack website
+# Gridsome Portfolio JAMstack website with TailwindCSS and Conentful CMS
+## *by Silicon Roundabout Ventures*

 ## Overview
+TBD

 ## Stack used
  * Gridsome
+ * vue
+ * tailwindcss
+ * Contentful

 ### Gridsome infrastructure
 `.vue` components in the `src/pages` directory create page routes. `gridsome build` generates static files in a `/dist` folder.
 [Here](https://gridsome.org/docs/core-concepts/) you can find the key concepts behind the gridsome architecture.